chancezhang1275/chancezhang1275/repo-planning.md

 - [ ] Learn the data structures and algorithms using LeetCode;
 - [ ] Learn to use some system software.

->A full list from my point of view can be found in this [page]().
+>A full list from my point of view can be found on this [page]().
 This module will most possibly be my notes.

 # module01 images, videos, and graphics :camera:,

-For this module, it mainly contains sensing, processing and display, three parts.
+This module mainly contains sensing, processing and display, three parts.
 List them as

 - [ ] Sensing | Camera, ISP Pipeline;
 - [ ] Processing | DSP, DIP, DL -> CPU, NPU, FPGA;